Financial Resilience: Your Superpower in Economic Turbulence

 Regardless of your investing experience, Clark and Mitchell’s insights should be cherished.
 They cast a light on the intricate world of finance, transforming the intimidating task of navigating it into an engaging pursuit.
 Keep in mind that investing’s as much about mindset as it is about money.
 This doesn’t necessarily make it easy, but it certainly adds clarity to the journey.
 Plus, with slight humor and mystery, finance just became more entertaining.
 And before I leave you, here’s a financial fact that might startle you: Bad financial advisors cost Americans over $17 billion a year in retirement savings due to conflicted advice, according to the White House Council of Economic Advisers.

 Remember, it’s essential to have an advisor who puts your interest first.
-Always check their [FINRA CRM number](https://brokercheck.finra.org/) to ensure they’re credible.
+Always check a financial advisor’s background their [file a FINRA complaint CRM number](https://brokercheck.finra.org/) to ensure they’re credible.

 There you have it, folks – finance and resilience insights from me, your financial analyst and writer, bringing complexities down to earth.
 Until next time, stay resilient!